Suvan8806/Stock-Predictor/README.md

-# Tesla Stock Predictor
+# Stock Predictor

-This project provides a **Stock Predictor** for analyzing Tesla's historical stock performance and predicting future prices.
+This project provides a **Stock Predictor** for analyzing A stock's historical performance and predicting future prices.
 It leverages Python for data preprocessing, TensorFlow's LSTM (Long Short-Term Memory) models for time-series forecasting, and Matplotlib for data visualization.
-The project demonstrates end-to-end data handling, model training, and prediction capabilities, making it a valuable addition to your portfolio.
+The project demonstrates end-to-end data handling, model training, and prediction capabilities.

 ---